apache/cloudstack-documentation/source/adminguide/ui.rst

 For example, suppose multiple levels are created under the root domain, such as Comp1/hr.
-The Users in the Comp1 domain should enter Comp1 in the Domain field, whereas the users in the Comp1/sales domain should enter Comp1/sales.
+The Users in the Comp1 domain should enter Comp1 in the Domain field, whereas the Users in the Comp1/sales domain should enter Comp1/sales.

 For more guidance about the choices that appear when you log in to this